geom3trik/geom3trik.github.io/_docs/01_getting_started/06_composing_widgets.md

 ![adding_widgets_01](../../images/composing_widgets_01.png)

-Composing widgets forms a tree, where each widget has a single parent and possibly multiple children.
+Composing widgets forms a tree, where each widget has a single parent and zero or more children.
 In tuix this tree is called the `Hierarchy`, and can be found in `State`.
 This hierarchy is used to propagate events as well as to draw the elements in the correct order.

 We'll cover the `Hierarchy` in more detail when we start to handle events and custom drawing a little later.
 In the next section we'll cover the basics of widget layout.